HMS Glowworm (H92)

 HMS Glowworm was a G-class destroyer built for the Royal Navy in the mid-1930s.
 During the Spanish Civil War the ship spent part of 1936 and 1937 in Spanish waters, enforcing the arms blockade imposed by Britain and France on both sides of the conflict.
-Glowworm was transferred from the Mediterranean Fleet shortly after the beginning of World War II to the British Isles, to escort shipping in local waters.
-In March 1940, she was transferred to the Home Fleet, just in time to participate in the opening stages of the Norwegian Campaign.
+Glowworm was transferred to the British Isles from the Mediterranean Fleet shortly after the beginning of the Second World War, to escort shipping in local waters.

+In March 1940, she was transferred to the Home Fleet and participated in the opening stages of the Norwegian campaign.
 On 8 April 1940 Glowworm encountered German destroyers transporting troops to invade Norway in Operation Weserübung.
-The German destroyers attempted to disengage while calling for help from the heavy cruiser Admiral Hipper.
-In the chaos of battle, the heavily damaged Glowworm rammed Admiral Hipper, which broke off the destroyer's bow and she sank shortly afterwards.
+The German destroyers tried to disengage and called for help from the heavy cruiser Admiral Hipper.
+In the battle, Glowworm, severely damaged, rammed Admiral Hipper, losing its bow and sinking shortly afterwards.

-The commander of Glowworm was awarded the VC at the recommendation of the commander of Hipper.
-There were only two other occasions when a VC was awarded at the recommendation of the enemy in the Second World War.
+Kapitän zur See (Captain) Hellmuth Heye, the commander of Admiral Hipper, recommended that the captain of Glowworm, Gerard Roope, be awarded a posthumous Victoria Cross.
+There were only two other occasions when a VC was awarded at the recommendation of the opponent in the Second World War.